fiji7/point-reward-service/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm updateDates`
-Updating all the dates in the mock service from today.
+Updating all the dates in the mock service starting from today.

 ### `npm start:updateDates`
-Updating all the dates in the mock service from today and running the application the development mode.
+Updating all the dates in the mock service starting from today and running the application in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run build`